Zach-Pate/Become-App/README.md

 ## Changelog

 *   **August 7, 2025:**
+    *   Fixed all gesture-related bugs, ensuring scrolling, dragging, and editing work reliably and intuitively.
+    *   Implemented a dialog to allow users to edit a single instance of a repeating event or all future occurrences.
+    *   Corrected a critical bug that caused edits to one repeating event to incorrectly modify all instances in the series.
+    *   Fixed a bug that prevented the timeline from updating immediately after a new event was created.
     *   Enabled the editing of individual instances of repeating events without affecting the entire series.
     *   Added significant haptic feedback when triggering the edit view for an event.
     *   Implemented a "long press to drag" gesture on event tiles to prioritize scrolling and prevent accidental moves.
 A long press without dragging now opens the edit view.